bpmn-io/bpmn-js-examples/README.md

 * [minimap](./minimap) - Adding a minimap to bpmn-js.
 * [properties-panel-extension](./properties-panel-extension) - An example showing how to extend the properties panel with custom controls.
 * [transaction-boundaries](./transaction-boundaries) - Visualizing transaction boundaries in bpmn-js.

+## Additional Resources

+* [bpmn-js Walkthrough](https://bpmn.io/toolkit/bpmn-js/walkthrough/) - A full guide through the library and its underlying foundation.

 ## License